[CentOS7] Rpmbuild Redis 8, which does not have an official RPM for EL7

 "What, there's no spec file?"

-and after some searching I realized I had to create it myself.
+After doing some research, I realized I had to create it myself.

 What is a spec file?

-A spec file is a file that describes how to build an rpm package .
+A spec file isa file that describes how to build an RPM package.
+It includes

-It describes the actual build procedure, the location of the package's conf file, registration with systemctl, etc.
+the actual build procedure, the location of the package's configuration file, registration with systemctl, and so on.

 SPECS └ redis-8.0.2.spec ★